 Spot Test: A Must-Do Step

-Before you start spraying your homemade cleaning solution for upholstery, you’ve got to do a spot test to avoid any disasters.
+Before you spray your DIY cleaner, a quick spot test is essential to avoid any disasters.
 Here’s the deal:

-- Wait: Let the spot dry fully (a few hours) to ensure no water rings or damage appear.
+- Wait: let the spot dry fully (a few hours) to be sure no water rings appear.

 Step 1: Pre-Clean

-- Pop off cushions to clean every surface and the frame.
+- Remove cushions so you can clean all sides and the frame.

 Step 2: Optional Baking Soda Treatment